ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 ## Chord diagrams

 Chord diagrams are added to the song to show the chords used in the song.

-By default the diagrams are at the end of the song but it is also possible to have them at the bottom, or in a side column on the first page of the song.
+By default the diagrams are at the bottom of the first page, but it is also possible to have them at the top, following the song, or in a side column on the first page of the song.
 See [Chords diagrams in a side column]({{< relref "#chords-in-a-side-column" >}}) below.

 A chord diagram consists of a number of cells.
 Cell dimensions are specified by `width` and `height`.